 Located on the foothills of Mount Barouk, overlooking Lake Qaraoun, Kherbet Qanafar is a spectacular town in West Bekaa.
 Boasting splendid scenery and a whole host of activities, this destination is a dream come true for adventure seekers.

 There are many explanations regarding the origins of the town’s name; some say it was called Kherbet Qanafar because the town produces a lot of fruit varieties and “kino far” means the “house of fruits,” while others believe that it was named after King Qanafar.

 Kerbet Qanafar is situated 65 kilometers from Beirut.
 Take the Beirut-Damascus Highway out of the capital and head toward the Bekaa Valley.
 Located between Kefraya, Ain Zebdeh and Jeb Janine, the town ascends from the foot of the mountain to an altitude of 1,000 meters.

 What to Do

 The best time to visit Kherbet Qanafar is in spring and fall.
-It often snows in winter, while the summer months are chill.
+It often snows in winter, while the summer months are cool.

 The Old Oak Tree